progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Gitolite is somewhat unusual as far as "server" software goes — access is via SSH, and so every userid on the server is a potential "gitolite host".
 We will describe the simplest install method in this article; for the other methods please see the documentation.-->

-Gitolite ist in Bezug auf "Server"-Software ein wenig ungewöhnlich — der Zugriff erfolgt per SSH und somit ist jede auf dem Server vorhandene User-Id ein potentieller "gitolite host".
+Gitolite ist in Bezug auf „Server“-Software ein wenig ungewöhnlich — der Zugriff erfolgt per SSH und somit ist jede auf dem Server vorhandene User-Id ein potentieller „gitolite host“.
 In unserem Beispiel werden wir die einfachste Methode der Installation beschreiben.
 Die anderen Möglichkeiten können der Dokumentation entnommen werden.

 <!--To begin, create a user called `git` on your server and login to this user.
 Copy your SSH public key (a file called `~/.ssh/id_rsa.pub` if you did a plain `ssh-keygen` with all the defaults) from your workstation, renaming it to `<yourname>.pub` (we'll use `scott.pub` in our examples).
 Then run these commands:-->